 - All volunteers shall maintain confidentiality in working with students, staff, and all privileged information in the school.

-Procedure for obtaining volunteer clearances2 - Print, read and sign the Volunteer Affirmation3 - Read and fill out the Act 24 Arrest / Conviction Report and Certification form4 - Apply for the Pennsylvania State Police Criminal Record Check - Act 34 at https://epatch.state.pa.us/Home.jspThis clearance is now FREE.
+Procedure for obtaining volunteer clearances2 - Print, read and sign the Volunteer Affirmation3 - Read and fill out the Act 24 Arrest / Conviction Report and Certification form4 - Apply for the Pennsylvania State Police Criminal Record Check - Act 34 at https://epatch.state.pa.us/Home.jspThere is no cost for volunteer checks.
 Helpful hints: